 Chicago Years

-He did all three, enjoying one of his finest seasons in 1987 in terms of raw statistics.
-He became the Cubs' starting right-fielder, and hit 49 home runs and was named NL MVP.
-It was his only MVP award, after having twice been runner-up for MVP with Montreal.
-Dawson wasn't able to turn around the Cubs' fortunes: although the Cubs contended for the first half of the season and were even in first place in early May, they finished in last place (76-85) in the National League East.
+He did all three, with a monster 1987 season that included a NL-leading 49 home runs and the MVP Award as the Cubs' starting right fielder.
+It was his only MVP Award, after having twice been runner-up with Montreal.
+Still, Dawson wasn't able to turn around the Cubs' fortunes: after contending for the first half of the season, and even being in first place in early May, they finished 76-85 and last in the National League East.

-Dawson played five more seasons with the Cubs, and was one of the franchise's most popular players during that time.
+Dawson played five more seasons with the Cubs as one of the franchise's most popular players.
 His worst individual season came in 1989, when the Cubs won the National League East title.
 Dawson slumped during the National League Championship Series, hitting .105 as the San Francisco Giants beat the Cubs 4 games to 1.

-His .507 career slugging percentage with the Cubs is 4th highest in Cubs history.
+His .507 career slugging percentage with the Cubs is 4th highest in team history.

-Dawson also played for the Boston Red Sox, and the Florida Marlins before retiring with 2,774 hits, 438 home runs, 314 Stolen Bases, and 1,591 RBI.
+Dawson ended his career with 2,774 hits, 438 home runs, 314 Stolen Bases, and 1,591 RBI.
 He is (as of July 2007) 29th on the all-time Home Run list, and 28th on the all-time RBI list.
-He is one of only six players in major league history to record over 300 home runs and 300 stolen bases in his career (300-300 club).
-The other players to accomplish this are Barry Bonds, Willie Mays, Bobby Bonds, Reggie Sanders and Steve Finley.
-Dawson is also one of only 3 members of the 400 HR-300 SB club, joining Barry Bonds and Willie Mays.
+Only he, Willie Mays and Barry Bonds have hit 400 HR and stolen 300 bases in major league histor.
+Only six are in the (300-300 club): Bonds, Mays, Bobby Bonds, Reggie Sanders and Steve Finley.

 Dawson was elected to the Hall of Fame by the Baseball Writers Association of America on January 6, 2010, obtaining 77.9% of the vote.
 He was the sole player elected by the BBWAA that year.
 There was a question whether he would be depicted on his plaque wearing an Expos or a Cubs uniform; on January 26, the Hall of Fame announced he would be inducted as an Expo, joining his long-time teammate Gary Carter as the only two Hall of Fame members to be depicted in Montreal's colors.
 He used the occasion of his acceptance speech at the induction ceremony on July 25, 2010 to push for the election of two former teammates, Tim Raines and Lee Smith.